200-hour Yoga Teacher Training | Level 1 Foundation Course

-The course includes monthly small group mentoring by the lead teachers who will hold session via Zoom throughout the duration of Foundation 2.
-The aim of these sessions is to support you through the course and provide a safe and more intimite forum for discussion and answering any specific questions which may come up for you.
+The course includes mentoring with Gingi who will hold a small group monthly session via Zoom throughout the duration of Foundation 2.
+The aim of these sessions is to support you through the course and provide a safe and more intimate forum for discussion and answering any specific questions which may come up for you.

 We understand that many students work full time at the same time as studying, while others may have caring responsibilities and other commitments, so we offer a degree of flexibility with the format of our course.
 The programme has some components of blended learning in the form of livestream online sessions and some pre-recorded content for philosophy and anatomy which can, should you wish to, be completed at later dates.

 Foundations 1 and 2 take place in the studio and we do require students to attend in person.
 We feel strongly that these practices are best learnt and experienced in person where we can fully explore the deeper energetics and nuances, including communicating through touch.
 In instances where you are absolutely unable to come into the studio, then we can accommodate the option to attend via Zoom livestream, but this should be in exceptional circumstances.